 Before going on, though, let’s look at an example of this poker tell from a real game, just so you know this has real-world application.
-Here’s a very obvious one from the PokerStars Big Game where amateur David Fishman makes the nuts on the river against Phil Hellmuth.
+Here’s an obvious one from PokerStars’ Big Game where amateur David Fishman makes the nuts against Phil Hellmuth (starts at 14:30).

 Hellmuth bets into Fishman and Fishman feigns uncertainty, saying “I’m not gonna let you do this to me again, Phil.”
 Then he pushes all in.
 Fishman is trying to suggest that he is tired of being pushed around and that is why he is fighting back.
 This is a very classic example of a disclaimer, and many amateurs do this.
 If an amateur player tries to make excuses for why he’s betting or raising, you should be very wary.
 Even a lot of experienced players will do subtle variations of this (although experienced players will also be capable of switching these kinds of things up, so it’s best to only trust it from players who you think are predictable.)

-In the first scene in Rounders between Teddy KGB and Matt Damon (I’ll just call him Matt Damon instead of Mike D.), the match ends with Damon getting A9 on a board of A8993 for the full house and KGB having AA for the higher full house.
+In the first scene in Rounders between Teddy KGB and Matt Damon’s character Mike McDermott, the match ends with Mike getting A9 on a board of A8993 for the full house and KGB having AA for the higher full house.
 Watch the clip once through, if you have time, and see if you notice examples of disclaimers.

-Okay, here’s the first one, at 13 seconds: Damon raises pre-flop and KGB smooth-calls with his AA, saying “Position raise.
+Okay, here’s the first one, at 1:42: Mike raises pre-flop and KGB calls with his AA, saying “Position raise.
 I call.”
 He’s implying that he’s calling because he thinks Damon’s raise is based solely on his dealer button.
 Obviously he’s calling because he’s very strong and wants to misdirect Damon’s attention from that idea.

-Then, a minute later, after his “pondering”, Damon goes all in, saying “Yeah, I’m gonna go all-in, cause I don’t think you got the spades.”
-This is a disclaimer, stating that Damon is going all-in mainly because he thinks KGB did not make a hand.
-Not to mention the fact that Damon’s acting of shock at KGB’s bet, and then his subsequent pushing all-in, was a hell of a tell, too.
+Then, a minute later, after his “pondering”, Mike goes all in, saying “Yeah, I’m gonna go all-in, cause I don’t think you got the spades.”
+This is a disclaimer, stating that Mike is going all-in mainly because he thinks KGB did not make a hand.
+Not to mention the fact that Mike’s over-the-top display of shock at KGB’s bet, and then his subsequent pushing all-in, was a hell of a tell, too.

 These are ridiculously obvious, aren’t they?
 Let’s put aside the fact that these two are leaking tells like a grade-schooler would and move on to the last scene; the final confrontation between KGB and Damon.